US says Hamas is to blame for ceasefire delay – but is it Hamas or Israel?

 In early May, Hamas had accepted an Egyptian-Qatari proposal that laid out a timetable for a ceasefire and was said to have only minor differences from the deal currently on the table.

-Netanyahu and his government have now had two weeks to confirm that the proposal is theirs, but have chosen not to.
+Israeli Prime Minister Benjamin Netanyahu and his government have had two weeks to confirm that the proposal is theirs, but have chosen not to.

 Instead, it was reported that Netanyahu told a closed-door meeting that Biden’s portrayal of the proposal was “inaccurate” and “incomplete”.